apache/cordova-docs/docs/en/edge/guide/cli/index.md

 ![](./scr_serve.png)

-Within a standard browser view, the __Connecting to device__ message lacks any context, since there is no mobile device to connect to.
+The size of the browser window doesn't correspond to how it would appear on the device.
+Also, the __Connecting to device__ message lacks any context, since there is no mobile device to connect to.
 Unlike `serve`, running the alternate `ripple` command displays the application within the device's larger context: